pascallaliberte/sharpen.page/_posts/2019-01-04-expensive-pair-of-boots.md

 ---

-If you've got a product where you're noticing some interesting trends in your purchases and you'd like to dig for this kind of insight, [reach out](mailto:pascal@hey.com?subject=Follow-up%20on%20the%20boots%20article).
-I can help with interviews to uncover the job your product is hired to do.
-Want to try an interview?
-[Let me interview you on a recent purchase you made][purchase-interview] (it's a fun experience).

 Stay sharp!

+_Want help digging this kind of insight out of your buyers' purchase stories?
+I do [customer research interviews](/customer-research/) with your buyers (and churned customers) so you can act on what the product is actually hired to do._

+_Prefer to sharpen the craft yourself first?
+Start with [Ten](/ten/) — ten articles on buyer psychology, adapted to your situation._